To find your spray block number, enter your address in the search box below. You can also browse spray blocks by visiting

 The following spray blocks are scheduled to be sprayed this evening:

 The following spray blocks have been sprayed this season:

-One trigger that could result in mosquito spray is based on surveillance trapping of adult mosquitoes.
+One trigger that could result in mosquito spray is based on surveillance trapping of adult mosquitos.
 If a threshold number of female mosquitoes is met or exceeded on a given night, this can trigger mosquito spray for that trap area.
-Another trigger for mosquito spray is that the mosquitoes caught in a trap area test positive for West Nile Virus
+Another trigger for mosquito spray is that the mosquitos caught in a trap area test positive for

-The ideal or most efficient form of mosquito control includes treating or larviciding immature mosquitoes in standing water.
+The ideal or most efficient form of mosquito control includes treating or larviciding immature mosquitos in standing water.

-Adult mosquito spray is limited in its affect on adult mosquitoes.
-The spray only affects adult mosquitoes that are out flying and come into contact with the spray at the moment it is being sprayed.
-The spray does not affect mosquitoes that are not active, at rest at night, or do not come into contact with the spray.
+Adult mosquito spray is limited in its affect on adult mosquitos.
+The spray only affects adult mosquitos that are out flying and come into contact with the spray at the moment it is being sprayed.
+The spray does not affect mosquitos that are not active, at rest at night, or do not come into contact with the spray.

-.
+Asian Tiger Mosquito.
 This species is among several found in the County that breeds in artificial or man-made containers, and is extremely difficult to control.
-You can help eliminate Asian Tiger Mosquitoes by making sure containers that hold a tablespoon or more of water are emptied or flushed out at least once a week.
+You can help eliminate Asian Tiger Mosquitos by making sure containers that hold a tablespoon or more of water are emptied or flushed out at least once a week.